Perquimans: Temp 911 sharing with Gates working fine

-HERTFORD — Perquimans County officials said this week that shared 911 operations with Gates County have gone smoothly and all calls are being answered on a timely basis.
+Perquimans County officials said last week that shared 911 operations with Gates County have gone smoothly and all calls are being answered on a timely basis.

 Because of staffing shortages at the Gates County 911 center, Perquimans County’s 911 center is temporarily providing dispatching services in both Perquimans and the neighboring county.